stackitcloud/stackit-sdk-go/README.md

 }
 ```

-3. Configure the service account key and private key for authentication in the SDK by following one of the alternatives below:
+3. Configure the service account key for authentication in the SDK by following one of the alternatives below:
    - using the configuration options: `config.WithServiceAccountKey` or `config.WithServiceAccountKeyPath`, `config.WithPrivateKey` or `config.WithPrivateKeyPath`
+   - setting environment variables: `STACKIT_SERVICE_ACCOUNT_KEY_PATH`
+   - setting `STACKIT_SERVICE_ACCOUNT_KEY_PATH` in the credentials file (see above)
+4. **If you have provided your own RSA key-pair**, you can set it the same way (it will take precedence over the private key included in the service account key, if present):
+   - using the configuration options: `config.WithPrivateKey` or `config.WithPrivateKeyPath`
-   - setting environment variables: `STACKIT_SERVICE_ACCOUNT_KEY_PATH` and `STACKIT_PRIVATE_KEY_PATH`
+   - setting environment variables: `STACKIT_PRIVATE_KEY_PATH`
-   - setting `STACKIT_SERVICE_ACCOUNT_KEY_PATH` and `STACKIT_PRIVATE_KEY_PATH` in the credentials file (see above)
+   - setting `STACKIT_PRIVATE_KEY_PATH` in the credentials file (see above)
-4. The SDK will search for the keys and, if valid, will use them to get access and refresh tokens which will be used to authenticate all the requests.
+5. The SDK will search for the keys and, if valid, will use them to get access and refresh tokens which will be used to authenticate all the requests.

 ### Token flow